The Spiritual Exercises of St. Ignatius

 The Center for Ignatian Spirituality has books and other resource materials for those who have already had the experience of The Spiritual Exercises, and who are looking for something to support their present spiritual aspirations.

-For a particular Ignatian exercise, "How Busy Persons Find God in All Things - in Less than 15 Minutes," see this link: Awareness Examen.
+Also, see "How Busy Persons Find God in All Things in Less than 15 Minutes" for a particular Ignatian exercise.